weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 So called "noise words" are concatenated words of random words with no easily recognizable meaning.
 These words are present in the Contextionary training space, but are extremely rare and therefore distributed seemingly randomly.
 As a consequence, an "ordinary" result of querying features relying on nearest neighbors (additional properties `nearestNeighbors` or `semanticPath`) might contain such noise words as immediate neighbors.

 To combat this noise, a neighbor filtering feature was introduced in the contextionary, which ignores words of the configured bottom percentile - ranked by occurrence in the respective training set.
 By default this value is set to the bottom 5th percentile.
 This setting can be overridden.
-To set another value, e.g. to ignore the bottom 10th percentile, provide the environment variable `NEIGHBOR_OCCURRENCE_IGNORE_PERCENTILE=10` to the `text2vec-contextionary` container (configuration file).
+To set another value, e.g. to ignore the bottom 10th percentile, provide the environment variable `NEIGHBOR_OCCURRENCE_IGNORE_PERCENTILE=10` to the `text2vec-contextionary` container, in the Docker Compose file.

 ## More resources